mitchhentges/position-mock/README.md

-# position-mock
+# Position Mock

-Mocks a static location on the Android platform
+Mocks a static location on the Android platform.
+Built using Maven, because Gradle is slow, less awesome, and has less glorious IntelliJ integration